Herb Haygood

-Herbert Donta Haygood (born December 30, 1977) was an American football coach and former player.
+Herbert Donta Haygood (born December 30, 1977) is an American former college football coach and professional player.
+He was the head football coach at Madonna University from 2020 to 2023 before accepting a position as assistant director of admissions in 2023.
 He played professionally as a wide receiver in the National Football League (NFL).
-He was drafted by the Denver Broncos in the fifth round of the 2002 NFL Draft.
-He spent the 2006 season with the Battle Creek Crunch of the Great Lakes Indoor Football League.
-He played college football at Michigan State University.
-Haygood coached wide receivers at Miami University from 2011 to 2012.
+He was selected by the Denver Broncos in the fifth round of the 2002 NFL draft.

+Haygood played college football for the Michigan State Spartans, earning first-team All-American honors in 2001.
+He spent the 2006 season with the Battle Creek Crunch of the Great Lakes Indoor Football League (GLIFL).
+He coached wide receivers at Miami University from 2011 to 2012.
 He was the associate director of player personnel at Indiana University.
 He was the wide receivers coach at Eastern Michigan University.
 In 2018, He was hired as the inaugural offensive coordinator at Madonna University under head coach Brian Foos, was promoted to interim head coach in late 2020, and was named permanent head coach in March 2021.